chinogarcia/documents/notas.md

 - Reducers: reducers listen to actions and make changes on the store values.
 They also cannot mutate the data on the store in any way, but must return a new set of data.
 - Actions: pretty much just like flux actions, the only difference is that async can be handled in multiple different ways depending on store "middleware"
 - Components: React components can be injected with various pieces of store data.
 React components also trigger Redux actions.
 This is what makes it all come together.
+- Redux does not have the concept of a Dispatcher
+- Redux assumes you never mutate your data

+#### Three Principles
+* Single source of truth (store)

+  The state of your whole application is stored in an object tree within a single store.

+* State is read-only (action)

+  The only way to mutate the state is to emit an action, an object describing what happened.

+  Actions are just plain objects

+* Changes are made with pure functions (reducers)

+  To specify how the state tree is transformed by actions, you write pure reducers.

+  Reducers are just pure functions that take the previous state and an action, and return the next state.
+  ** Remember to return new state objects, instead of mutating the previous state **

 ## Links a videos